Pedrosnog/hello-world/README.md

 # hello-world
 salve
-a young boy trying to learn some computer stuff
+just a young boy trying to learn some computer stuff